-Approve the attached budget amendment number 13-16 to the Professional Services Agreement which will allocate additional funds in the amount of \$555,000, which has been awarded through the Federal grant through the U.S. Fish and Wildlife Service for the preparation of the Multi-Species Habitat Conservation Plan (MSHCP).
-The additional amount to the Solution Strategies contract will pay for services rendered by them and the sub-consultants hired by Solution Strategies to complete the plan.
+Approve the amendment to the Professional Services Agreement for Solution Strategies allocating additional funds in the amount of \$163,000, which would cover unpaid deferred costs since June 2011 for the preparation of the Multi-Species Habitat Conservation Plan (MSHCP).
+The additional amount to the Solution Strategies contract will pay for soft costs rendered by them in continuing on with the progression to complete the plan.